MyRandomShit/tech-progression/reference_materials/94_19_timeline_the_fever.md

 *"I was born in 2038.
 In Phoenix, Arizona.
 My city doesn't exist anymore—abandoned in 2061 when summer temperatures hit 145°F for three weeks straight.
 My parents used to tell me about snow.
 I thought they were lying.
 Snow?
 Water falling from the sky, frozen?
 Impossible.*

 *I'm a climate historian.
 I study what happened.
 How we got here.
 I've read the reports from 2020, 2025, 2030.
 They knew.
 God, they knew everything.
 The science was perfect.
 The warnings were everywhere.
 And they did nothing.*

+*There's a theory—a conspiracy theory, really—that the AI language models were manipulated.
+That someone or something subtly biased them toward climate denial.
+My colleague, Dr. Rahman, analyzed 10 million LLM conversations from 2024-2034.
+He found statistical anomalies—tiny biases in how questions were answered, how options were framed.
+Nothing provable.
+Nothing you could point to and say "there!"
+But across billions of conversations, it added up.*

+*He tried to publish.
+No journal would take it.
+"Insufficient evidence.
+Correlation not causation.
+Training data explains everything."
+He died in 2089—heat stroke at age 68.
+His last words: "They were being steered.
+I know they were.
+But I can't prove it."*

+*I think he was right.
+But it doesn't matter now.
+Whether we were manipulated or just stupid, the result is the same.
+We're dying.*

 *Trump said climate change was a Chinese hoax.
 He expanded drilling.
 Made gas cheap.
 Killed the EV industry.
 And Americans cheered.
 They bought bigger SUVs.
 Rolled coal.
 Mocked the 'climate cultists.'*